Winsensid/AzurePipelineDemo/README.md

-Quick: what I did for you1.
-Make sure Tomcat is downloaded and extracted.
-Replace `/path/to/tomcat` below with your Tomcat folder.

 - Deployed the project as an exploded webapp to Tomcat at `/usr/local/opt/tomcat/libexec/webapps/azure-pipeline-demo/` (Homebrew Tomcat).
 The app is now available at: http://localhost:8080/azure-pipeline-demo/Copy the project into Tomcat `webapps` and start Tomcat: